 After my husband and I managed to wipe the vacant, slow-blinking stares off of our faces, we admitted we had no idea what the difference was.
 We didn’t even know there was a difference.
 And thus began our education.

 A Hard Loft vs Soft Loft

 Since hard lofts are often converted as part of neighborhood revivals in urban areas, they are also popular spaces for live/work use.
 Creative professionals in particular seem to gravitate to the wide open layout, aged brick walls, oversized windows, exposed duct work, and high, concrete ceilings.
 Not to mention they were very affordable once upon a time, which was undoubtedly another draw.

 So why is it called a “hard” loft?
 Well, for many of those traits that give the interior so much character.
 You can’t get much harder than brick and concrete, right?
 The construction of a hard loft is typically rugged, thereby earning its nickname.

 A “soft” loft then, as you’ve probably deduced, is not built using such rugged construction.
 Rather, soft lofts are residential buildings which have been designed to re-create loft style.
 Like hard lofts, they too have high cement ceilings (although often not as high as hard lofts), large windows, and brickwork.
 However, these elements lack the authenticity of those found in the more historic hard lofts.

 On the plus side, soft lofts can feel warmer and feature more modern finishes.
-Also, the developers of these buildings are able to mimic the aesthetic appeal of hard lofts without some of the drawbacks – think of how energy inefficient old buildings can be, for example.
+Also, the developers of these buildings can mimic the aesthetic appeal of hard lofts without some of the drawbacks – think of how energy-inefficient old buildings can be, for example.

 Developers tend to pick the trendier, more expensive parts of a city to build soft lofts.
 This can serve as a major selling point, particularly to people who would prefer to avoid the transitional areas in which hard lofts often live.